Captain Eddies Seafood

 Where the Gulf Shapes the Menu

 Along Florida's southwest coast, the distance between the kitchen and the water has always been the most honest measure of a seafood restaurant's credibility.
 The stretch of coastline running south from Sarasota through Nokomis and Venice sits on the outer edge of what most travel itineraries reach, which means the restaurants that survive here do so on repeat local business rather than tourist traffic.
 That filtering effect tends to produce a particular kind of eating: unpretentious, ingredient-led, and calibrated to what the Gulf is actually producing rather than what a printed menu promised six months ago.
-Captain Eddies Seafood, at 107 Colonia Lane East in Nokomis, operates in exactly that tradition.
+Captain Eddies Seafood is a casual Fresh Gulf Seafood restaurant in Nokomis, Florida, at 107 Colonia Lane East.

 The Gulf of Mexico's inshore and nearshore fisheries produce a specific larder.
 Grouper, snapper, flounder, sheepshead, and Spanish mackerel cycle through the season, supplemented by shrimp from the Charlotte Harbor estuary and stone crab claws during the October-to-May season that defines the Florida crab calendar.
 Restaurants anchored to this sourcing pattern change character across the year in ways that landlocked kitchens simply do not.
 What arrives from the docks in January differs substantially from what arrives in July, and that seasonal rhythm is the core editorial argument for the Gulf Coast seafood tradition as a whole.